Adding Ceiling Lights and Splines to Electrical Plan: Room Lighting Design Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video, we will add our ceiling lights and the splines that connect them to our switches.
-In this case, our ceiling lights are not ceiling fixtures, but rather symbols, just like our switch symbols and our outlet symbols.
+In this video, we will add our ceiling lights and the Splines that connect them to our switches.
+In this case, our ceiling lights are not ceiling fixtures, but rather symbols—just like our switch symbols and outlet symbols.

-These symbols should be placed in the roughly appropriate location in our rooms, but once again, these do not have to be perfect, as there are no dimensions associated with this electrical plan.
-But as we add our symbols, we might need to adjust our text or potentially other geometry on the screen.
+These symbols should be placed in the roughly appropriate location in our rooms, but once again, these do not have to be perfect, as there are no dimensions associated with this Electrical Plan.
+As we add our symbols, we might need to adjust our text or potentially other geometry on the screen.
 In this case, it's just our text, as it is the only other annotation object in this drawing.

-So before I add my ceiling lights, I'm going to grab both bits of this text, and using the control and up arrow keys, I will nudge it out of the way.
-This still leaves the text roughly in the middle of the room, but it gets it out of the way of where the lights are going to go, and more importantly, the splines connecting them to the light switches.
-What are these splines?
-Well, they're simply a way to represent the electrical wiring that connects what light to what switch.
+So before I add my ceiling lights, I'm going to grab both bits of this text, and using the Control + Up Arrow keys, I will nudge it out of the way.
+This still leaves the text roughly in the middle of the room, but it gets it out of the way of where the lights are going to go—and more importantly, the Splines connecting them to the light switches.
+What are these Splines?
+Well, they're simply a way to represent the electrical wiring that connects which light to which switch.

-We make it a wavy line so that it's obvious that it's not built geometry or intended to be built that way.
-If we drew it as a polyline straight over and straight over, then the contractor might think that is the exact way it should be built.
-By drawing it as a spline, it allows the contractor some freedom in deciding where exactly the electrical wiring should run.
+We make it a wavy line so that it's obvious it is not built geometry or intended to be installed that way.
+If we drew it as a Polyline—straight over and straight over—the contractor might think that is the exact path to follow.
+By drawing it as a Spline, it allows the contractor some freedom in deciding where exactly the electrical wiring should run.

 Learn AutoCAD